One of the first decisions you have to make as a beginner player is what forehand grip you should use.

 - Kyle Edmond

-The Australian Grip is a lesser know grip for your forehand that is in the middle of a continental and eastern forehand grip.
+The Australian Grip is a lesser know option for your forehand that is in the middle of a continental and eastern FH grip.

 - Is a good grip to hit slice with